 - 2 cups heavy whipping cream

-- Whisk in flour, ginger and salt to butte/sugar mixture.
+- Whisk in flour, ginger, and salt to butter/sugar mixture.
 Add in brandy and stir to combine.

-- Using a tbsp scoop cookie batter on to prepared sheet, only do 6 cookies per sheet, the cookies SPREAD.
+- Using a tablespoon scoop cookie batter on to the prepared sheet, only do 6 cookies per sheet, the cookies SPREAD.

 Brandy Cream Filling